Do you ship Internationally?

 Are your products guaranteed?

-Our business is focused on customer satisfaction and service.
-We offer a no questions asked full replacement or refund guarantee on all products we sell.
-If you have any problem with our products, we will replace them at no cost to you (including shipping), or we will refund your full purchase price - your choice.
-For cultures and spore syringes, we guarantee 100% viability, and they are 100% contamination free.
+Customer service is a priority for us.
+We hold ourselves and our lab to the highest standards, and as we might not be perfect, we try our best to be humble and kind.
+We offer a full replacement or refund guarantee on all products we sell.
+If you have any problem with our products, we will replace them at no cost to you, or we will refund your full purchase price.
+Our liquid cultures, grain spawn, plug spawn, and spore syringes, are guaranteed to have 100% viability, and they are 100% contamination free.

 Tell me more about shipping, how long till I get my order?